-For any fastener assembly operation that has a severity 8, 9, or 10 (CL1, CL2, CL3) the following process controls shall be monitored and recorded 100%: tightening torque, torque angle, screw height, number of turns and a sampling check for breakaway torque and must conform to established values.
+Operations with Fastener Assembly processes that have a severity 8, 9, or 10 (CL1, CL2, CL4) the following process controls shall be monitored and recorded 100%: tightening torque, torque angle, screw height, number of turns and a sampling check for breakaway torque and must conform to established values.

-For any safety/compliance characteristic (CL1, CL2, CL3), the machine set-up procedure must include special checks to verify correct machine set up and that parts meet 100% of requirements prior to release of the process for production.
+For any safety/compliance characteristic (CL1, CL2, CL3), the production control plan must include special checks to verify correct machine set up and that parts meet 100% of requirements prior to release of the process for production.